Folacrowni/alx-low_level_programming/0x0F-function_pointers/README.md

 You are not allowed to directly call op_add, op_sub, op_mul, op_div or op_mod from the main function You have to use atoi to convert arguments to int
 You are not allowed to use any kind of loop
-You are allowed to use a maximum of 3 if statement
+You are allowed to use a maximum of 3 if statements